Cow-calf separation: Controversy

-Polling finds much of the public is unaware of the practice, but when informed, a majority are currently against it.
-Providing more information and arguments in favor tends not to change the level of disapproval.
-Moreover, some researchers have found bringing people unaffiliated with the industry to a dairy farm caused a net loss of confidence in the industries' animal welfare, in part due to unawareness of cow-calf separation.
+Opinion polling found much of the public was unaware of the practice; but when informed, a majority were against it.
+Providing more information and arguments in favor tended not to change the level of disapproval.
+Moreover, some researchers have found bringing people unaffiliated with the industry to a dairy farm caused a net loss of confidence in the industries' animal welfare, in part due to unawareness of early cow-calf separation.

-Those within the industry have offered different justifications for maintaining the cow-calf separation.
+Those within the dairy industry have offered different justifications for maintaining early cow-calf separation.
 Decreasing the cost of operations is a commonly cited reason.
 Also often cited is the physical safety of calves as a reason for separation.
 Though others argue this is more an issue with the existing housing rather than with keeping calves and mothers together.
 Another reason cited by the industry has been to separate to reduce disease risk to calves.
 Researchers do not find consistent support for this claim.
 Some farmers have claimed that increased time between calves and mothers makes them behave more "wild" and difficult to manage.
 Other farmers have stated the opposite experience and claimed they are calmer.